Amalfi-Festival/amalfi-festival-org/_includes/application-instructions.md

 1. Pay [registration fee and deposit]({{ application.payment-url }}) electronically.

-    * If registering by mail, enclose a check made out and sent to:
+    * If paying by mail, enclose a check made out to *Center for Musical Studies* and send to:

         Center for Musical Studies\
         724 Chesapeake Ave.\